nik875/SeREGen/README.md

     * repr_scatterplot
         + The most basic scatterplot function that wraps matplotlib and plots a scatterplot of sequence representations.
     * reprs_by_taxa
         + An incredibly useful function that can filter down input arrays with a boolean mask and plot all points in each value of a given taxonomic level, colored by taxonomic classification.
+Takes arguments as: (sequence representations, Dataset object, string taxonomic level to target, plot title, alpha: optional alpha value for points, filter: optional minimum number of sequences in a taxa for that taxa to be plotted, savepath: optional save path for the generated figure, mask: optional boolean mask to apply before plotting).

 Many of these files have reasonable internal documentation, so it's worth looking at that for assistance as well.